Templarian/journal-generator/README.md

 The fade feature is primarily used when printing on non-white paper to allow the natural paper's colors pop.
 Pixels are grouped by brightness and given a opacity modifier.
 Essentially letting the natural paper's color from being washed out by the ink.

 > The process of picking the right fade will require test printing.
-There are too many variables in play especiall when printing on different paper types.
+There are too many variables in play especially when printing on different paper types.

 ## Source